-On April 5, 2017, the IVDR, was adopted to establish a modernized and more robust EU legislative framework, with the aim of ensuring better protection of public health and patient safety.
+On April 5, 2017, the IVDR was adopted to establish a modernized and more robust EU legislative framework, with the aim of ensuring better protection of public health and patient safety.
 Unlike directives, the IVDR does not need to be transposed into national law and therefore reduces the risk of discrepancies in interpretation across the different European markets.
-The IVDR increases the regulatory requirements applicable to in vitro diagnostics in the EU and would require that we re-classify and obtain new certificates of conformity for our existing CE-marked IVD products by May 25, 2022 unless a transitional provision applies to our current certificates.
+The IVDR increases the regulatory requirements applicable to IVD MDs in the EU and would require that we re-classify and obtain new certificates of conformity for our existing CE-marked IVD MDs by May 25, 2022, unless a transitional provision applies to the product, meaning that where such transitional provisions apply, the products can continue to be placed on the market under the IVDD for a certain period of time.

-The EU-UK Trade and Cooperation Agreement, or TCA, came into effect on January 1, 2021.
-The TCA does not specifically refer to medical devices.
-However, as a result of Brexit, the EU Medical Devices Regulation will not be implemented in the UK, and previous legislation that mirrored the EU Medical Devices Regulation in the UK law has been revoked.
-The regulatory regime for medical devices in Great Britain (England, Scotland and Wales) will continue to be based on the requirements derived from current EU legislation, and the UK may choose to retain regulatory flexibility or align with the EU Medical Devices Regulation going forward.
-CE markings will continue to be recognized in the UK, and certificates issued by EU-recognized notified bodies will be valid in the UK, until June 30, 2023.
-For medical devices placed on the market in Great Britain after this period, the UKCA, marking will be mandatory.
-In contrast, UKCA marking and certificates issued by UK notified bodies will not be recognized on the EU market.
-The TCA does provide for cooperation and exchange of information in the area of product safety and compliance, including market surveillance, enforcement activities and measures, standardization related activities, exchanges of officials, and coordinated product recalls (or other similar actions).
-For medical devices that are locally manufactured but use components from other countries, the "rules of origin" criteria will need to be reviewed.
-Depending on in which countries products will ultimately be sold, manufacturers may start seeking alternative sources for components if this would allow them to benefit from no tariffs.
-The rules for placing medical devices on the Northern Ireland market will differ from those in Great Britain.
+The IVDR will not be implemented in Great Britain, and the previous legislation that implemented the IVDD, the Medical Devices Regulations 2002 (SI 2002 No 618, as amended), applies.
+For the time being, the regulatory regime for medical devices and IVD MDs in Great Britain (England, Scotland and Wales) continues to be based on the requirements derived from current EU legislation.
+Subject to the outcome of the MHRA public consultation on the post-Brexit regulatory framework for medical devices and diagnostics, the UK may choose to retain regulatory flexibility or align with the EU Medical Devices Regulation and the IVDR going forward.
+EU CE markings will continue to be recognized in the UK, and certificates issued by EUregistered notified regulatory bodies will be valid in the UK, until June 30, 2023.
+For medical devices, including IVD MDs, placed on the market in Great Britain after this period, the UKCA marking will be mandatory.
+In contrast, UKCA marking and certificates issued by UK notified regulatory bodies are not recognized on the EU market.
+The rules for placing medical devices on the Northern Ireland market differ from those in Great Britain, and the IVDR will apply in Northern Ireland.
 These modifications may have an effect on the way we intend to conduct our business in these countries.

-In addition, pursuant to our collaborations with pharmaceutical companies for the development of companion diagnostic tests for use with their drugs, we are responsible for obtaining regulatory authorizations or certifications to use the companion diagnostic tests in clinical trials as well as the marketing authorizations or certifications to sell the companion diagnostic tests following completion of such trials.
-Some of the compensation we expect to receive pursuant to these collaborations is based on the receipt of marketing authorizations or certifications.
-Any failure to obtain marketing authorizations or certifications for our diagnostic kits in a particular jurisdiction may also reduce sales of the nCounter Analysis System for clinical use in that jurisdiction, as the lack of a robust menu of available diagnostic tests would make those systems less attractive to testing laboratories.
+In addition, pursuant to our collaborations with pharmaceutical companies for the development of companion diagnostic tests for use with their drugs, we are responsible for obtaining regulatory authorizations or certifications to use the companion diagnostic tests in clinical studies as well as the authorizations or certifications to sell the companion diagnostic tests following completion of such studies.
+Some of the compensation we expect to receive pursuant to these collaborations is based on the receipt of authorizations or certifications.
+Any failure to obtain authorizations or certifications for our diagnostic tests in a particular jurisdiction may also reduce sales of the nCounter Analysis System for clinical use in that jurisdiction, as the lack of a robust menu of available diagnostic tests would make those systems less attractive to testing laboratories.